-Too Many Inquiries
+Too Many Hard Credit Inquiries

 Anytime a lender or creditor is considering giving you a line of credit (such as a credit card or a loan), they will perform a hard inquiry, often referred to as a hard credit check.

 Believe it or not, credit card companies will only allow you to hold a certain amount of credit cards with them.
 For instance, American Express will allow its customers to have only 4 current and open credit card accounts.
 Some issuers will place limits on how often you can receive a new card as well.

-Many consumers are rejected simply due to errors in their application or incomplete information.
+Many consumers have their credit card application rejected simply due to minor errors in their application or incomplete information.
 For instance, if you are attempting to apply for a business credit card, you may be denied due to lack of information.